 The court clearly stated, “It is clear… that the purchase of property under one unmarried cohabitant’s name is “essentially irrelevant to an equitable action.”

 What happens if you and your significant other purchased a home in which you both resided, in which you both contributed monies, either towards the down payment or, in some instances, towards other household expenses while your significant other may pay the mortgage, and now, one of you wants out?

 If you find yourself at the end of that relationship and want to either keep the house for yourself or have your interest bought out by your significant other, don’t despair.
 The legal, equitable remedy of partition is available to address this type of situation and may, in your particular case, have similar applicability as in this case cited.
 However, it is a complex area of the law and you should contact an experienced family law attorney with extensive experience and knowledge in the areas of real estate and partition to counsel you and represent your interest.
 Please contact Mark Goldstein, Esq. at Goldstein Law Group to discuss your specific situation.
-We offer a free initial consultation by telephone or video.
+We offer a free 10 Minute Case Evaluation*.
 We have offices conveniently located in old Bridge Township, Middlesex County, and Brielle, Monmouth County, New Jersey, right on the border of Ocean County, New Jersey.
 However, we handle cases throughout the entire state of New Jersey, in every county.